DavidMercier/TriDiMap/doc/mapping.rst

    *Process of smoothing step.*

---> Vizualization of the error map
+Smoothing process is a modification of the raw values and an error map can be generated, by calculating the difference between the non smoothed map (raw map) and the smoothed map.

 .. figure:: ./_pictures/SmoothingStepError.png
    :scale: 40 %